Sunday, August 10, 2025

 While I own and enjoy using a 200 mm Dobsonian Telescope, I find myself turning more and more often to my 102 mm refractor or my 130 mm Dobsonian.
 Small telescopes can be lifted more easily, set up in the yard more quickly, and more easily moved to alternate viewing places in a yard full of shade trees.
 My Mag 7 Star Atlas is almost perfect for use with the big Dob, but it provides too much data for small scopes.
 With 17 full-paged charts and 17 double-columned pages of text, it is intended for use by experienced and enthusiastic astronomers using larger instruments.

 The small scope user is best served by a monthly all-sky chart with appropriate data -- perhaps showing deep sky objects down to about mag 8.
 I've always recommended The Evening Sky Map from skymaps.com, and I still like it.
-But I recently discovered that Orion Telescopes also publishes a Monthly Star Chart that is even better.
-Unfortunately the Orion star chart is not accompanied by any information about the objects on the map.
-That's a problem I could fix!
+But I recently discovered that Orion Telescopes used to publish a Monthly Star Chart that is even better.
+Unfortunately the Orion Telescopes has gone out of business and its maps are now offline.
+You can find six of them here.
+Note that, while the planetary and lunar data are now out-of-date, the charts are still useful for locating the stars and deep-sky objects.

-I had worked up all that basic information (and more) as part of my Observing Notes for the Mag 7 Star Atlas, so all I had to do was pull out everything necessary, condense it down to 4 pages of double-columned text, and create a single pdf file that you can download and print.
+I have condensed the data from my Observing Notes for the Mag 7 Star Atlas down to 4 pages of double-columned text, and have created a single pdf file that you can download and print.
 That way, you'll have all the data you'll need for a full year and all the information for those charts.

 So here it is -- (click on the image of the small scope to open the PDF file of data for the Monthly Charts)